microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/02-register-app.md

 ## Register application for user authentication

-In this section you will register an application that will support user authentication using [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).
+In this section you will register an application that supports user authentication using [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).

 ### [Azure AD admin center](#tab/aad)